 We can learn to love ourselves, yet not use that love to destroy others; use it to build others up.

 We can be confident within ourselves, which is a must to feel more fulfilled, yet we don’t want, need or feel better than others.
 We believe everyone is unique, which is healthy narcissism.

-Where they copy and reflect back to us our hopes, dreams, hobbies, personality, to build that rapport, they do this on a conscious level, mirroring is what people do on a subconscious level, to build that bond with those around them, yet, usually with two people not on the disorder they’d stick to their beliefs, narcissistic people do it to take us down and use us against us, we can then through their manipulative Projection, start mirroring their toxic behaviours onto them, especially when they provoke us, and in that idealisation and with their mirroring, they’ve learned all about us, to know exactly what buttons to push to get our Reactions, so they can them Blame everything on us.
+Where they copy and reflect back to us our hopes, dreams, hobbies, and personalities to build that rapport, they do this on a conscious level.
+Mirroring is what people do on a subconscious level to build that bond with those around them, yet, usually, with two people not on the disorder, they’d stick to their beliefs.
+Narcissistic people do it to take us down and use us against us, we can then, through their manipulative Projection, start mirroring their toxic behaviours onto them, especially when they provoke us, and in that idealisation and with their mirroring, they’ve learned all about us, to know exactly what buttons to push to get our Reactions, so they can them Blame everything on us.

-In recovery, we can think the way in which we are treating them is now narcissistic; I’m all for treat people how you want to be a treated, however when people disrespect you, hurt you, lie to you and cheat on you, it’s ok to treat them on the level of their understanding, no not to go cheat on them, that’s to hurt another with intent to pay them back, and most narcissists wouldn’t be bothered.
+In recovery, we can think the way in which we are treating them is now narcissistic; I’m all for treating people how you want to be a treated; however, when people disrespect you, hurt you, lie to you and cheat on you, it’s ok to treat them on the level of their understanding, no not to go cheat on them, that’s to hurt another with intent to pay them back, and most narcissists wouldn’t be bothered.
 You’d just end up feeling worse.

 Silent treatment and no contact.